Revolutionary-Games/Thrive/doc/style_guide.md

 Godot usage
 -----------

-- Do not use margins to try to position elements, that's not good Godot usage.
+- Do not use Control margins to try to position elements, that's not good Godot usage.
 Use proper parent container and min size instead.

 - For spacing elements use either a spacer (that has a visual